How to Watch NHL Online for Free using Kodi or other Streaming Apps

 If you’re the proud owner of an Android box or Amazon Firestick (or Fire TV for that matter), you have some other options in addition to the Kodi ones mentioned previously.
 Two really good all-purpose apps are:

 These apps contains copyrighted content, so you should ALWAYS use a VPN when streaming using these apps.
 A VPN will keep you anonymous ensuring your privacy and security.
-If you don’t have a VPN, I recommend ExpressVPN.
+If you don’t have a VPN, I recommend IPVanish.

 Mobdro is a fairly good app with a large selection of live channels to pick and choose from.
 The streams are of a reasonable quality and while they are not specific to the NHL you do get a large selection of channels including sports.
 Check out our install guide for Mobdro here.
 Since it’s an Android app it’s powered by Google which means you can link up your other social media accounts to it.